cyberbotics/webots-doc/reference/nodes-and-keywords.md

 The exact features of VRML97 are subject to a standard managed by the International Standards Organization (ISO/IEC 14772-1:1997).
-You can find the complete specification of VRML97 on the `Web3D Web site`.
+You can find the complete specification of VRML97 on the [Web3D Web site](http://www.web3d.org).

 ### Webots specific nodes